-The town now named as one of the top 100 art towns in Northern America and is now home to a plethora of pretty Victorian cottages turned art galleries, museums and an ideal hiking destination.
+The town is now named as one of the top 100 art towns in Northern America, and is home to a plethora of pretty Victorian cottages turned art galleries, museums and an ideal hiking destination.

 Map of Cannon Beach

 Places & hotels on the map

 - Newport, Oregon 87 miles away

 - Quinault 110 miles away

 - Mount Rainier National Park 129 miles away